DNR500/jtal-adapter/README.md

 # jTal
 A little adapter for the cheesecake framework that allows you to build components declaratively using TAL and JSON.

-This library takes full advantage of the [cheesecake](https://github.com/DNR500/cheesecake) and has been built to use TAL.
+This library takes full advantage of [cheesecake](https://github.com/DNR500/cheesecake) and has been built to use TAL.
 To see this adapter in action take a look at [cheesecake-jtal-example](https://github.com/DNR500/cheesecake-jtal-example)

 #### To import into your project
 jTal is available via both npm and bower